11 Bodies Found in Pickup Truck

 Law enforcement officials discovered the remains of 11 people, including two minors, in an abandoned pickup truck along a highway in Chilpancingo, the capital city of Mexico’s Guerrero state.
 Officials confirmed the victims included nine men and two women, with the case being investigated as homicides.

 The bodies were found on Wednesday, November 6, 2024, after a citizen reported an abandoned van to local authorities.
 Some reports indicate the victims were dismembered and placed in plastic bags, though prosecutors have not officially confirmed these details.
-Officials say that two of the victims were female and two were minors, not providing any more specificity.
+Officials say that two of the victims were female and two were minors.
+One of the victims, 14-year-old Angel Barrera Millan, was last seen in a hostage video in October after he was kidnapped along with family members.

 In a separate incident in the nearby resort city of Acapulco, law enforcement officials located four additional bodies in a car, all showing signs of strangulation.
 The highway where the 11 bodies were discovered serves as the main route connecting Mexico City to Acapulco.